Code-Institute-Submissions/HiddenGems/README.md

 From here, running the app via your IDE will start up a version of the application that can be viewed, and built upon.

+In this particular project, the local site can be found at: https://hiddengems-1.wrightdang.repl.co

 ### Deployment via Heroku